Collateral Damage. A Civilian Internee in the Ottoman Empire.

 By early June 1915, the IEF had reached Amara and had, in addition to Ottoman PoWs, captured 50 Ottoman civilian officials.
 The latter were an encumbrance they could do without, and General Nixon requested permission to exchange them for the Sepoy guard from the Baghdad Residency and the British women and children still in Baghdad.
 Had this been agreed straight away, it would have been an ideal solution but the Ottomans refused because of the inclusion of the Sepoys in the deal.
 For the next two years, letters continued to be exchanged on this subject between the Ottoman government and the British government in both India and London.
 First one side and then the other disagreed to some part of the proposals.
 It appears the exchange never occurred.
 It has, however, left a record of what happened to the British women and children.

-A further source of information is letters in the National Archives to and from Mr F W Parry, managing director of Lynch Brothers.
-By then in their London head office, he had previously been in Baghdad and was a good friend of James Levack as well as a colleague of Mr Walker.
-There are records of payments which he managed to make to both of them.
-In January 1916, he read a letter in ‘Near East’ Journal, stating:
+A further source of information is letters in the National Archives to and from Nora’s father, Mr F W Parry, by then managing director of Lynch Brothers’ head office in London.
+There are also records of payments which he managed to make to both James and Mr Walker.
+In January, 1916, he read a letter in ‘Near East’ Journal, stating:

 'Mr, Mrs and Miss Levack, Mr and Mrs Walker and two children left Baghdad on November 7th in the direction of Mosul, their destination being unknown.
 Neither is it known whether they left of their own free will or were exiled.'